Brandon Starc: Achievements

+At the inaugural Youth Olympic Games in Singapore in 2010, Starc won silver with a personal best of 2.19 m.

+Starc won his first National Senior Athletics Championships title in 2012 with 2.28 m, going on to qualify as a finalist at the 2012 World Junior Championships in Barcelona where he finished sixth, ahead of his senior debut in 2013 World Championships in Moscow.
+Starc has also competed in the finals at the 2014 Commonwealth Games.

-Starc first rose to prominence in the senior international track and field scene when, at 21 yrs of age, he made the high jump final at the 2015 IAAF World Championships, coming a creditable twelfth (the first Australian to contest a major men's high jump final since Tim Forsyth in 1997 at Athens).
-Moreover, Starc confidently produced a personal best of 2.31 m at his first attempt at that height during the qualifying phase of the competition.
+Starc rose to prominence in the senior international track and field scene at 21 yrs of age, when he made to the high jump final at the 2015 World Championships in Beijing, finishing at twelfth position (the first Australian to contest a major men's high jump final since Tim Forsyth in 1997 at Athens).
+Moreover, Starc produced a personal best of 2.31 m at his first attempt at that height during the qualifying phase of the competition.

-At the men's high jump at the 2016 Summer Olympics in Rio de Janeiro he achieved a season best of 2.29m in the qualifying stage to make the final.
-He entered at 2.20m in the final, clearing his second attempt, but did not progress from there.
+In the men's high jump event at the 2016 Rio Olympics, he achieved a season best of 2.29 m in the qualifying stage to make the final.
+He entered at 2.20 m in the final, clearing his second attempt, but did not progress from there.

-Brandon had a quiet 2017, not qualifying for the 2017 World Championships due to a shin problem, but scaled new heights in 2018.
-He won his third Australian National title on 17 February with a leap of 2.28m.
-He set a new personal best of 2.32m in winning gold at the 2018 Commonwealth Games on the Gold Coast, Qld, Australia on 11 April.
+Starc had a quiet 2017, not qualifying for the 2017 World Championships in Doha due to a shin injury.
+In 2018, he won his third Australian National title on 17 February with a leap of 2.28 m.
+He set a new personal best of 2.32 m in winning gold at the 2018 Commonwealth Games in Gold Coast, Queensland, on 11 April.
 He competed in a couple of events in Japan in May, before a spectacular three-month campaign in Europe.
 He equalled his personal best on 2 July finishing third at the Gyulai István Memorial in Székesfehérvár, Hungary.
-He achieved a new personal best of 2.33m winning a Diamond League meeting in Birmingham (GBR) on 18 August 2018.
+He achieved a new personal best of 2.33 m winning a Diamond League meeting in Birmingham on 18 August 2018.

-He then set a third personal best for the year and equalled the Australian and Oceania area high jump records of 2.36m (set by Tim Forsyth in 1997) in winning the prestigious annual Eberstadt Internationales Hochsprung (high jump only) meeting in Eberstadt, Germany on 26 August.
-That is the third highest leap so far in 2018 (as on 1 September).
-He then won the IAAF Diamond League Final in Brussels, Belgium, on 31 August, clearing 2.33m.
-Starc rounded off his 2018 European-summer campaign with a second place leap of 2.30m representing Asia-Pacific in the IAAF Continental Cup in Ostrava on 8 September 2018.
+He then set a third personal best for the year and equalled the Australian and Oceania records of 2.36 m (set by Tim Forsyth in 1997) in winning the prestigious annual Eberstadt Internationales Hochsprung meeting in Eberstadt on 26 August.
+That is the third highest leap so far in 2018.
+He then won the 2018 Diamond League Final in Brussels, on 31 August, clearing 2.33 m.
+Starc rounded off his 2018 European-summer campaign with a second place leap of 2.30 m at the Continental Cup in Ostrava on 8 September 2018.

+Starc qualified for the 2020 Tokyo Olympics placing second in his group and qualifying for the finals.
+He placed fifth after jumping a height of 2.33 m, just 0.04 m short of the shared winners, Mutaz Essa Barshim and Gianmarco Tamberi.